 Is there a male dog in the yard where the A/C “compressor” (condenser) is located?

-If the unit is running at the time the dog urinates the urine will be sucked into the inside and swirled around causing faster deterioration.
-The damage is not always obvious - look for deteriorated fins, touch them with a screw driver and they crumble, often a white deposit is visible.
+If the unit is running at the time the dog urinates the urine will be sucked into the inside and swirled around int inner casing causing faster deterioration.
+The damage is not always obvious, look for deteriorated fins with a white deposit that is corrosion, touch it with a screw driver and see if it crumbles. (this would not be a warranty issue)

-If the damage is there it is going to get worse even if the dog is removed and the eventual outcome is the necessary replacement of the unit.
-A damaged or compromised unit will not operate efficiently.
+If the damage is there, it is going to get worse even if the dog is removed.